-Be prepared for minor emergencies.
+Be prepared for any emergency.
 In a critical emergency, use a CB radio to call for help and relay a message to the State Troopers.
-If you are in cell phone range (Fairbanks or Deadhorse) you can call the Troopers at 800-811-0911.
+If you are in cell phone range you can call the Troopers at 800-811-0911.
 It may be many hours before help arrives.